 We’ve worked with Indian founders to convince USCIS that their work at their Indian startup meets the Critical Employment criteria, that the articles about them in Times of India and Your Story meet the Press criteria, that their venture capital funding meets the Awards criteria, that their accelerator participation counts as a Membership, and so on.
 Whether your qualifications are primarily in India or in the U.S., or a mix, we can help you position your profile for success!

-The L-1A visa tends to be a popular choice for founders who have worked at their company in India (or any other country) for at least three years, and would like to move to the U.S. The L-1 is an effective option for married co-founders or founders with spouses who want to work because the spouses of L-1 visa holders automatically receive work authorization.
+The L-1A visa tends to be a popular choice for founders who have worked at their company in India (or any other country) for at least one year within the past three, and would like to move to the U.S. The L-1 is an effective option for married co-founders or founders with spouses who want to work because the spouses of L-1 visa holders automatically receive work authorization.

-To qualify, you must have worked at your company for at least three years as a manager or executive.
+To qualify, you must have worked at your company for at least one year within the past three as a manager or executive.
 If you meet the qualifications, you can transfer from the foreign company to a U.S. parent, subsidiary, brand, affiliate, or sister company.

 It is worth keeping in mind that the L-1 requires you to set up a physical office space in the U.S., which may be a challenge for smaller startups.
 It also has limited validity, with only seven years total.